Frequently Asked Questions (FAQ's)

 What guidance is provided to help students be prepared for college?
 Top

-The high school counselors meet with every student each year to evaluate the student’s growth academically, socially and spiritually.
-This includes assisting the students in selecting classes that maximize their ability to gain admittance to their college of choice.
-Whether a student wants to continue their education at a JC, CSU, UC, Christian College or an Ivy League University, our curriculum and instruction enables that.
+The high school counselors meet with each student every year to evaluate student growth academically, socially and spiritually.
+This includes assisting the student in course selection to maximize their ability to gain admittance to their college of choice.
+Whether a student wants to continue their education at a JC, CSU, UC, Christian College or an Ivy League University, our curriculum prepares students for their best next step.

 What do you do with the California Common Core State Standards (CCCSS)?
 Top

-As a private school, VCS has the freedom to create and develop our own curriculum, and we have the freedom to do so from a Christian perspective.
-This we have done throughout the history of VCS and are committed to continue, and we use highly respected and effective textbooks to support our curriculum.
+As a private school, VCS has the freedom to choose or develop our own curriculum.
+We meet or exceed state standards at every level.
+We have the freedom to do so from a Christian perspective.
+We have done so throughout the history of VCS and are committed to continue.
+We use highly respected and effective textbooks to support our curriculum.

 Our curriculum is developed from a Reformed Christian perspective.
 At the same time, we always seek out and use best practices, and so the California Common Core State Standards gives us one more substantial source.
 To be sure, it helps identify the minimum standards, but it also provides some significant bars to reach, such as informational reading and writing skills.

-VCS continues to review all parts of our own curriculum on a six-year cycle.
-While our curriculum has consistently proven its strength by meeting and exceeding various state and national standards, our systematic study now includes an analysis of the CCCSS as we incorporate those standards that will enhance our already rigorous curriculum.
+VCS reviews all parts of our own curriculum on a six-year cycle.
+While our curriculum has consistently proven to be strong by meeting and exceeding various state and national standards, our systematic study includes an analysis of the CCCSS as we incorporate those standards whicc will enhance our already rigorous curriculum.
 (For more information on the CCCSS and Christian schools, read this link)

-Why is Valley Christian changing it's mascot?
+Why dod Valley Christian change the mascot?
 Top